 Yes, you can, just make sure that the grill is clean and use a pan spray on the grates, so it doesn’t stick.

-Can I cook this salmon in the oven?
+Can I cook seasoned salmon in the oven?

 You sure can.
 Just brush the salmon with vegetable oil before placing it in the seasoning mixture.
 This will help the coating crisp up a bit.

-Can I make this Salmon in an air fryer?
+Can I make seasoned salmon in an air fryer?